Slovak police detain Italian suspects named by slain journalist

 - Candlelit protest -

-An article by Kuciak posthumously published Wednesday by aktuality.sk focused on fraud cases allegedly involving Vadala and said he was linked to leftist Slovak Prime Minister Robert Fico's entourage.
+His article posthumously published Wednesday by aktuality.sk focused on fraud cases allegedly involving Vadala and said he was linked to leftist Slovak Prime Minister Robert Fico's entourage.

-Maria Troskova, a close Fico aide, was forced out after Kuciak alleged she had ties to Vadala, purportedly involved with 'Ndrangheta.
+In an angry rebuke of the allegations, Fico showed reporters fat stacks of cash totalling one million euros ($1.2-million) -- a reward he has offered for information that could lead to the killers.

 Fico accused the opposition Wednesday of using the murder as a "political tool to get people out on the streets and gain power".